 Time Limit for Responding

-If a request is straightforward, Red Cloud Securities Inc. will provide a copy of the information on file within 14 business days or, if the request is more complicated, within 30 business days.
+If a request is straightforward, Red Cloud Financial Services Inc. will provide a copy of the information on file within 14 business days or, if the request is more complicated, within 30 business days.
 There may be circumstances under which we may not be able to provide clients with certain information.
 For example, the information may have been destroyed or, in our opinion, it is too costly, or we are unable to retrieve the information.

 Correction of Information on File